FG-004 – Imperial Flag - Reichsdienstflagge c. 1905–1912

 • “Flaggenbuch des Kaiserlichen Reichsmarineamts,” Berlin, 1901 / 1907.

-• Imperial German colonial administrative orders, Bundesarchiv Koblenz.
+• Imperial German decrees on the Reichsdienstflagge, Bundesarchiv Koblenz.

-• Vergleichsstücke: DHM Berlin, MHM Dresden, private collections (Zeller, Hermann Historica).
+• Vergleichsstücke: DHM Berlin, MHM Dresden, private collections.

 Comments